Maria Cosway: Relationship with Thomas Jefferson

-At least one account held that Cosway began to develop stronger feelings for Jefferson, but when she travelled to Paris to meet him again, she found him more distant.
+One account held that Cosway began to develop stronger feelings for Jefferson, but when she travelled to Paris to meet him again, she found him more distant.

 A devout Catholic who did not want to have children, she worried about pregnancy.
 Some historians believe nothing further developed besides correspondence.
 Since Jefferson was very discreet, no one knows for certain the extent of their relationship.
-Jefferson eventually stopped writing her until some time later when she contacted him; their renewed correspondence continued until his death.
+Jefferson eventually stopped writing her until some time later, when she contacted him; their renewed correspondence continued until his death.
 Historians such as Andrew Burstein have suggested the relationship was romantic mostly on Jefferson's side, and that Cosway was his opposite, more artistic than rational.
 Their correspondence survives.
 Before Jefferson left Paris, he wrote her, "I am going to America and you are going to Italy.
 One of us is going the wrong way, for the way will ever be wrong that leads us further apart."

 Cosway introduced Jefferson to her friend Angelica Schuyler Church, the sister-in-law of his rival Alexander Hamilton.
 Church kept up a correspondence with both Jefferson and Cosway in later life; her correspondence with them is held at the University of Virginia's archive.

 Cosway and Jefferson both held images of the other.
 He kept an engraving by Luigi Schiavonetti from a drawing by Maria's husband.
-Trumbull was commissioned by Maria to paint a portrait of Jefferson; This remained in the collection of Cosway's paintings and papers looked after by the nuns at the convent school she had founded in Lodi until the Italian government put immense pressure on the nuns at the American Bicentennial to relinquish it so that Italy could gift it to the White House, where it remains aside from a brief display as part of a Smithsonian exhibition.
+Trumbull was commissioned by Maria to paint a portrait of Jefferson; this remained in the collection of Cosway's paintings and papers looked after by the nuns at the convent school she had founded in Lodi until the Italian government put immense pressure on the nuns at the American Bicentennial to relinquish it, so that Italy could give it to the White House, where it remains aside from a brief display as part of a Smithsonian exhibition.